 We compensate the members of our Scientific Advisory Board, or SAB, based on our utilization of their time.
 As of the date hereof, we have entered into compensatory agreements with Drs.
-Waymack, Estey and Cortes pursuant to which we made a one-time grant of a 10-year option to purchase 10,000 shares of our common stock, under the Company's 2015 Stock Plan, with 3-year annual vesting and an exercise price equal the closing price of our common stock on the date of the grant.
+Waymack, Estey, Cortes and Abbruzzese pursuant to which we made a one-time grant of a 10-year option to purchase 10,000 shares of our common stock, under the Company's 2015 Stock Plan, with 4-year annual vesting and an exercise price equal to the closing price of our common stock on the date of the grant.
 In addition, we agreed to pay Dr. Waymack a fee of \$4,000 per month.
-We currently do not have any compensatory arrangements with Dr. Priebe.
+We entered into a SAB agreement with Dr. Priebe in March 2020, as described in the "Related Party Transactions" section below.